iai-group/UserSimCRS/docs/source/components.rst

 Persona
 ^^^^^^^

-Persona contains user variables, e.g., cooperativeness.
+Persona is used to capture user-specific traits, e.g., cooperativeness.

 Natural language generation (NLG)
 ---------------------------------